Bing tracking pixel

 When you’re getting ready to make your claim, these things can help make your case stronger:

-Because not everyone feels like they have time to manage a complaint, or because they value professional support, many people use claims management companies (CMCs) to help with their Close Brothers finance claims.
-Allegiant Finance Services is one example of a CMC that helps with financial claims, including those against Close Brothers.
-They support you throughout the whole claims process, using what they know to help you.
-However, remember, you can claim yourself for free without using a Claims Management Company if you prefer.
+You can make a claim for free to Close Brothers yourself.
+However, not everyone feels like they have time to manage a complaint, or value professional support.
+For this reason, many people use claims management companies (CMCs) to help with their DCA claims.
+Allegiant Finance Services is one example of a CMC that helps with Close Brothers Finance Commission claims.
+We support you throughout the whole claims process, asking the lender to provide your paperwork and managing each stage of the claim.,.

 If your claim against Close Brothers is successful, you might get different types of compensation.
 How much you get and what kind of refund depends on your specific situation.
 You might get: